kephothoX/Expatriate/README.md

 ## Important Links:
 - User wallet:  `http://localhost:4201/wallet`
+    Create Wallet and complete to-do list to get all verifiable credentials.
+Also get to view all VCs attached to your wallet.
 - Admin wallet: `http://localhost:4201/admin`
+    Approve or reject submitted verifiable credentials
 - Pinata File vault `http://localhost:4201/file-vault`
 - Send Bank Account details to user's wallet by clicking `Verify Credential` on admin wallet `VCs` fill out the form with `accountHolder, accountName and accountType` and send.
 This generates an VC with bank account details and sends it back to a users wallet.